Kayak Series names

 A very high

-proportion of touring kayaks in use in Germany nowadays are of the folding kayak
+proportion of recreational touring kayaks in use in Germany nowadays are of the folding kayak

-A typical traditional Folding Kayak has two main parts - a skeleton frame and
+A typical traditional Folding Kayak has two main parts - a skeletal type frame and

 a one piece outer skin.
 The frame is usually made of wood, aluminum, or carbon